George R. Rossman

-George R. Rossman is an American mineralogist and the Professor of Mineralogy at the California Institute of Technology.
+George Robert Rossman (August 3, 1944 – February 6, 2026) was an American mineralogist and academic who was the Professor of Mineralogy at the California Institute of Technology.

-Early life
+Early life and education

-Rossman was born in LaCrosse, Wisconsin, but soon moved to Eau Claire.
+Rossman was born on August 3, 1944, in LaCrosse, Wisconsin, but soon moved to Eau Claire.
 His father owned a dental laboratory.

-Education

-Rossman graduated as the salutatorian from high school in Eau Claire.
+He graduated as the salutatorian from high school in Eau Claire.
 In high school, he participated in the Wisconsin Junior Academy of Science competitions winning first place in the 1961 competition.
-He attended the Wisconsin State University–Eau Claire (now the University of Wisconsin-Eau Claire) from 1962 to 1966 where he received a Bachelor of Science degree majoring in both Chemistry and Mathematics.
+He attended the Wisconsin State University–Eau Claire (now the University of Wisconsin–Eau Claire) from 1962 to 1966 where he received a Bachelor of Science degree majoring in both Chemistry and Mathematics.
 He graduated summa cum laude, with honors in Chemistry.
 From there, he moved to Pasadena, California, where he obtained a PhD in chemistry from California Institute of Technology in 1971.
 He specialized in inorganic chemistry in the research group of Professor Harry B. Gray.

 Career

 Immediately upon graduating with his PhD in 1971, he became an instructor in the Division of Geological and Planetary Sciences at Caltech and was soon thereafter appointed assistant professor of Mineralogy and Chemistry.
-He is now Professor of Mineralogy at Caltech.
+He was Professor of Mineralogy at Caltech.

 Teaching

-At Caltech, Rossman regularly teaches the introductory mineralogy course, a course in mineral spectroscopy, and a course in oral presentation.
-He supervises the optical mineralogy course, co-teaches analytical methods in Geochemistry, and presents guest lectures in Advanced Inorganic Chemistry.
+At Caltech, Rossman regularly taught the introductory mineralogy course, a course in mineral spectroscopy, and a course in oral presentation.
+He supervised the optical mineralogy course, co-taught analytical methods in Geochemistry, and presented guest lectures in Advanced Inorganic Chemistry.
 He was recognized by students and faculty with the Richard P. Feynman Prize for Excellence in Teaching.

 Research

-Rossman studies mineral spectroscopy, water and hydroxide in nominally anhydrous solids, analytical methods for OH analysis in minerals, X-ray amorphous minerals, and the effects of exposure on minerals to background levels of natural radiation.
+Rossman studied mineral spectroscopy, water and hydroxide in nominally anhydrous solids, analytical methods for OH analysis in minerals, X-ray amorphous minerals, and the effects of exposure on minerals to background levels of natural radiation.
 Paul Asimow, describing Rossman's work, wrote, "Within the general rubric of mineral spectroscopy, Rossman's work can be grouped into three principal categories: the origin of color, the effects of natural and artificial radiation damage, and the concentration and crystal chemistry of hydrogen in minerals both hydrous and nominally anhydrous."
-Based on the number of publications Rossman is the most published author in American Mineralogist according to Research.com.
+Based on the number of publications Rossman was the most published author in American Mineralogist according to Research.com.

+Death

+Rossman died on February 6, 2026, at the age of 81.